tahakorkem/tuttur/README.md

 ### BottomSheet

-Your bottom sheet must inherit from `BaseBottomSheetDialogFragment` and you must specify your ViewDataBinding class within angel brackets and pass layout resource id in constructor.
+Your bottom sheet must inherit from `BaseBottomSheetDialogFragment` and you must specify your ViewDataBinding class within angle brackets and pass layout resource id in constructor.

 ```kotlin
 class MovieBottomSheet : BaseBottomSheetDialogFragment<BottomSheetMovieBinding>(R.layout.bottom_sheet_movie) {